 There are several episodes that decide to push across all boundaries of good taste.
 One of these is Anders Morgenthaler’s K is for Klutz.
 Morgenthaler is a Danish animator, previously known for Princess (2006) about a man taking violent revenge against a group of pornographers.
 This episode has a demented glee as a woman goes to the bathroom at a party and has to deal with a nightmare turd that refuses to flush away and keeps laughing with a squeaky voice at her increasingly more frenetic attempts to be rid of it.
 In a somewhat similar vein and style comes T is for Toilet from British Claymation animator Lee Hardcastle, which deals in amusingly dark ways with a young child’s catastrophic fears of going to the toilet for the first time.

 Probably the film’s most extreme episode is Timo Tjahjanto’s L is for Libido.
-Tjahjanto is one half of the Indonesian duo known as The Mo Brothers who made the gore-drenched Macabre (2009) and the psycho film Killers (2014), while on his own Tjahjanto also contributed an episode to V/H/S/2 (2013).
+Tjahjanto is one half of the Indonesian duo known as The Mo Brothers who made the gore-drenched Macabre (2009) and the psycho film Killers (2014), while on his own Tjahjanto also contributed an episode to V/H/S/2 (2013) followed by the full-length horror film May the Devil Take You (2018) and the action film The Night Comes for Us (2018).
 L is for Libido suggests a demented mix of the deadly human gambling of 13 Tzameti (2005) and A Serbian Film (2010) with its catalogue of extreme perversions.
 Here we get people betting on masturbation contests as competitors are forced to get off to increasingly more extreme acts including an amputee who removes and masturbates with her artificial leg and a man who has his way with a young boy.
 The ‘climax’ of the piece is the protagonist, having won, tied to a bed and being gleefully ridden by a woman who cuts off his head with a chainsaw at the point of orgasm.